ewanbrinkman/do-you-know-there/README.md

     `click` of
     [src/app/components/Features/Game/GameMap/GameMap.tsx](src/app/components/Features/Game/GameMap/GameMap.tsx).
     Then, start the game and click somewhere on the map, and see the coordiates of the click logged in the console.
+I made a program to import data faster which lets you select on the map where the location should be.
+I might clean up the data importer and push the code eventually.
 Anyways, place a list of objects in this file, with properties as shown in the below example:

 ```json
 [